pgooch/backdrop/readme.txt

 == Changelog ==

+#### 2.1.1
+ + Fixed a bug that would cause the live preview not to update until you saved.
+ + Added an option to not include the default backdrop element when in advanced mode.
+ + Added links to the generated CSS and JS files when in advanced mode.
+ + Added additional debug information to CSS and JS files when in advanced mode.
+ + Plugin now checks to ensure sessions are available before opening one in order to prevent possible errors.
+ + Fixed a possible CSS parse error if there was no background image used.
 #### 2.0.0
  + New from the ground up backdrop now supports the WP customizer.
  + Improvements to how the style-sheet and javascript files are generated.